ghawthorne66/resume/README.md

 ## Summary
 - Total 1 years and 4 months as a front end web designer.
-- Automate recursive working area to increase efficiency.
+- Creator and implementer of stramlined and automated efficiencies.
-- Fast adapting skills in new environments and build production grade application.
+- Fast adapting skills in new environments and building production grade applications.

 ----